gavinmcfarland/mole/examples/multi-platform/README.md

     ios/
 ```

 Configure Mole to know where to look for the templates.
-By prodividing just the directory name Mole will looking for sub directories that match the named outputs.
+By providing just the directory name Mole will looking for sub directories that match the named outputs.
 It will then look for file names matching any top level key inside `data`, which is a copy of your theme data which has been modified using a model.
 Failing that it will look for any files named `index`.

 ```js
 module.exports = {